Odd moments and adding fractions: Relative greatest common divisors

 This is a generalisation of the notion of greatest common divisors, which can be formulated as the parameterisation of arbitrary pairs of natural numbers $q_1,q_2$ by three integers $g_1,g_2,g_{12}$ where $q_1=g_1g_{12}$ and $q_2=g_2g_{12}$ and $\ogcd{g_1}{g_2}=1$ -- indeed, we simply choose $g_{12}=\ogcd{q_1}{q_2}$.

-The appropriate generalisation to arbitrary $k$-tuples was first given by Dedekind \cite{Dede} in 1897, but was subsequently rediscovered by Bell, Schinzel, Gupta, Hall, and others.
-The theory was further developed, for applications to the study of Egyptian fractions, by Elsholtz, and we refer to the thesis of Elsholtz \cite{El} for further historical remarks and discussion.
+The appropriate generalisation to arbitrary $k$-tuples was first given by Dedekind \cite{Dede} in 1897.
+This concept has been rediscovered several times; we refer to the discussion in the thesis of Elsholtz \cite{El} for further historical remarks (and applications to the study of Egyptian fractions).

 It is most common to define relative greatest common divisors recursively, beginning with $I=\{1,\ldots,k\}$, where

 and in general, for $\emptyset \neq I \subsetneq \{1,\ldots,k\}$, define

 so that